 Sunscreen for Rosacea Prone skin

-If you have rosacea prone skin then your skin is probably red all the time.
+If you have rosacea-prone skin then your skin is probably red all the time.
 To combat redness we generally use a green color corrector in our makeup to offset the redness.
 This is why Hero Cosmetics launched their Hero Cosmetics Force Shield Superlight SPF 30 Sunscreen.
-The sunscreen has a green tint to it which will help combat redness and it also has great formulation!
-Fragrance free so you don’t get any of that icky sunscreen smell.
-It does have a bit of a primer feel to it so I recommend applying makeup over it but this is not bothersome unless you’re touching your face. (and you shouldn’t be touching your face all the time anyways) Also note that I found it tricky to blend in at times so make sure you completely blend it in.
+The sunscreen has a green tint to it which will help combat redness and it also has a great formulation!
+Fragrance-free so you don’t get any of that icky sunscreen smell.
+It does have a bit of a primer feel to it so I recommend applying makeup over it but this is not bothersome unless you’re touching your face. (and you shouldn’t be touching your face all the time anyway) Also, note that I found it tricky to blend in at times so make sure you completely blend it in.

 Best Body Sunscreen

 For body sunscreen, I like Eucerin Daily Hydration Body Sunscreen with SPF 30.
 It’s lightweight and fragrance-free.
 This also works as a moisturizer so it saves you a step.
 I have tried using this on my face and although it’s not bad I prefer a facial sunscreen.

 Many people hop into the water with their sunscreen not knowing that the ingredients in their sunscreen could be harming the coral reefs.
 Look for sunscreens that don’t contain oxybenzone and octinoxate.
 These are the two main ingredients in sunscreen that damage the coral reef.
 Mineral sunscreens tend to be safer for the ocean.
 Personally, I’m not someone who hops in the ocean often so I have not looked into a coral reef-safe sunscreen.
 But if you are someone who does go into the ocean please keep this in mind, we all know climate change is happening and it’s the little things like this that can make a huge difference!